-(f) The case manager is tasked with conducting a second assessment within thirty days as she regularly meets with every inmate every thirty days.
+- (f) The case manager is tasked with conducting a second assessment within thirty days as she regularly meets with every inmate every thirty days.
 Inmate interviews supported this frequency of meeting with the case manager.
 It was confirmed to the auditor that this occurs in person, privately.
 The inmate will now be asked verbally the questions again.
-The screening form affords a place to check

-- (g) Policy and interview with the random staff assured the auditor that staff are observant and would communicate any information to the case manager that may initiate an updated (when warranted referral, receipt of additional information or request) risk assessment.
+The screening form affords a place to check that it will be the 30-day reassessment.
+This practice does now meet the expectations clarified in the FAQ that requires that the 30-day review be conducted in person with the inmate. - (g) Policy and interview with the random staff assured the auditor that staff are observant and would communicate any information to the case manager that may initiate an updated (when warranted referral, receipt of additional information or request) risk assessment.
 The PREA Coordinator/PCM assured the auditor in addition to policy that an updated risk assessment would be completed upon conclusion of a sexual abuse investigation.
 No examples were available to support this as they have not had any sexual abuse or sexual harassment investigations for the previous twelve months.
 The auditor found this credible after conducting that pre audit and onsite audit.
-The updated form provides a place to notate that the screen is updated. - (h) The interview with the intake staff/staff who conduct risk assessments confirmed to the auditor that they would not require an inmate to answer sensitive questions (d)(1), (d)(7), (d)(8), or (d)(9) if they did not want to respond.
-Interviews with the inmates confirmed that they believe they would not be disciplined if they did not respond. - (i) Per the interview with the PREA Coordinator/PCM, Warden, case manager, nurse and observation of the inmate record storage area, risk assessments are maintained in the computerized management system or in the case manager's office which has appropriate controls on which staff can access the area.
+The updated form provides a place to notate that the screen is updated. - (h) The interview with the intake staff/staff who conduct risk assessments confirmed to the auditor that they would not require an inmate to answer sensitive questions (d)(1), (d)(8), or (d)(9) if they did not want to respond.
+Interviews with the inmates confirmed that they believe they would not be disciplined if they did not respond. - (i) Per the interview with the PREA Coordinator/PCM, Warden, case manager and observation of the inmate record storage area, risk assessments are maintained in the computerized management system or in the case manager's office which has appropriate controls on which staff can access the area.

-Summary of evidence to support findings: Policy, interviews, and review of documents provided the auditor ample evidence that the provisions of the standard are being addressed.
-The auditor finds the facility compliant with the standard provisions.
+Summary of evidence to support findings: Policy, interviews, and review of documents provided the auditor ample evidence that the provisions of the standard

-Standard 115.42: Use of screening information
+115.42 Use of screening information